linnil1/106_1_DSNP/hw5/adtComp.md

 ### Delete
 1. If it is leaf, remove it.
-2. If it has only a leaf, remove it, and connnect parent and it's only, child.
+2. If it has only a leaf, remove it, and connnect parent and it's only child.
 3. If it is node, ++it to get the next one.
 The next one will have only a leaf or no leaf, remove it same as 1 or 2. and swap this node and next node. complexity `O(log N)`

-## find
+### find
 Just go down as BST properity, if find the first same thing return iterator.
-However, if you want to find where to insert and meet the same one, it should go to left tree (ff is not NULL), and find until left tree is NULL complexity `O(log N)`
+However, if you want to find where to insert and meet the same one, it should go to left tree (ff is not NULL), and find until left tree is NULL. complexity `O(log N)`

 So insert it N times, complexity `O(Nlog N)`

+## Summery
+I test three data structure with sorting.
+The result of sorting time is `dlist` < `BST` < `Array`.
+`Array` is easiest implement structure, but when sorting, it need lots of coping data.
+`dlist` cannot random access, however in merge sort algorithm, it can be very fast.
+`BST` is a structure that always maintain sorting order.
+In my test case, we use random data which make tree not very unbalanced.